GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 Moving forward from this day drastic changes were bound to happen.
 Some of them we would experience both alike, while others entirely separate from each other.

 Our victory just now was public knowledge, ending the days when people were belittling the Robotics Club.
-In fact, just now — before I escaped the crowd — I received a lot of requests from total strangers.
+In fact, just now—before I escaped the crowd—I received a lot of requests from total strangers.
 All interested, all asking if they could join.
 I was fairly certain we were about to witness an absolute run on the club.

 Misa-nee would undoubtedly be judged guilty by the mass-media.
 What's more... the chaos that happened at the Expo Arena in Odaiba and this final battle to prevent the launch of Black-1.
 We were directly involved in both of those events, presumably having to testify on the cases soon enough.

 And probably most of all: We were right before graduation.
 By pursuing our future career paths we would likely end up leaving for different mainland universities.
 Of course, one of us might also join the working force right away.
-Eventually remaining on Tanegashima's grounds, leaving an endless ocean in-between — and inevitably separating the two of us all the more.
+Eventually remaining on Tanegashima's grounds, leaving an endless ocean in-between—and inevitably separating the two of us all the more.

 Amongst all of that, would we really take our relationship anywhere?
 Even thinking about my own feelings...
 Without knowing what the future held in store I felt reluctant to blindly pursue them.
 Both, for mine and for Akiho's sake.

-Right then — a series of loud beeping sounds brought me back to reality.
+Right then—a series of loud beeping sounds brought me back to reality.
 Resounding throughout the entire hangar, they put an end to the illusion the two of us have been caught up in.

-“Oh, sorry... that's mine...", Akiho excused herself, pulling up her PokeCom.
+<div class="text-quoted-inline">“Oh, sorry... that's mine..."</div>, Akiho excused herself, pulling up her PokeCom.
 She then began to read something, probably a text message.

 As she looked up again, her face took on a regretful look.